sokorototo/worleyjs/README.md

 - [ ] Variable Transparency.
 - [ ] Per Crest unique influence.
 - [ ] Caching and Seed sorting bug fixes.
+- [ ] Add some form of jitter or distortion.